glowsplint/twilight-struggle-py/README.md

 Python port of Twilight Struggle

 We're creating a python port of twilight struggle which will be a barebones (command-line, no graphics) implementation of the game.
 The purpose of this project is to implement a reinforcement learning algorithm that would be a stronger computer bot than the natively implemented one.

+We're using Python 3.6.9.
+The main dependency right now is numpy.